Need another category? Click here or call us at (866) 345-6784.

 However, if the professional medical staff does not take action quickly enough, asphyxiation may occur.
 This can result in causing a child to develop severe physical or mental disabilities.
 Accordingly, medical staff may be liable for any damages that happened.

-• Cesarean Section Delay
+Cesarean Section Delay

-In truth, there are several reasons why a doctor may perform a C-section.
-For example, the baby could be in the wrong position or fail to descend into the birth canal.
-Another qualifying situation is when the mother has labored without dilation.
+Many situations may lead a doctor to perform a C-section.
+For instance, the baby might be in an improper position or fail to descend into the birth canal.
+In some cases, the mother may experience prolonged labor without adequate dilation, necessitating surgical intervention.

-• Subgaleal Hemorrhage
+Subgaleal Hemorrhage

 This hemorrhage is a collection of blood between the soft and connective tissues of a baby’s skull.
 While this injury can occur during uncomplicated deliveries, it is more frequent when tools are necessary.
 For example, data has found using a vacuum increases the incidents to 60 out of 10,000 births.